 Major threats to fauna species

-Sixty-eight major threats have been identified that impact on Queensland threatened fauna.
-The threats affecting the most species are ‘inappropriate fire regimes’, ‘clearing of vegetation’ and ‘inappropriate grazing regimes’.
+Sixty-eight major threats have previously been identified that impact on Queensland threatened fauna.
+The threats affecting the most species are ‘inappropriate fire regimes’, ‘clearing of vegetation’, ‘introduced predators’ and ‘inappropriate grazing regimes’.
 The impacts associated with climate change has also been identified as a major factor in fauna species persistence in Queensland.

-Back on Track identified 68 major threats that impact on Queensland threatened fauna, most significantly:
+Of the 68 major threats previously identified that impact on Queensland threatened fauna, the most significant are: